ituk-ttu/esport-2019-spring-web/frontend/static/documents/csgoRules.en.md

 # TalTech e-Sport

-Rules for the upcoming LAN party that will be held 9.-11.
-February
+Rules for the upcoming LAN party that will be held on 19.-21.
+April.

 ## 1. General